a-mhamdi/graduation-report/README.md

 * * *

-This repositiry contains 4 branches `main`, `TeX, `LyX` and `MS-WORD`.
+This repositiry contains 4 branches `main`, `TeX`, `LyX` and `MS-WORD`.
 Make sure to checkout to the desired branch if you want download your preferable template.

 ### Installation